xtrx-sdr/images/README.md

 % sudo /usr/sbin/dkms install -m xtrx -v "0.0.1-1"
 ```

-If everything went well, you can now load the driver:
+If everything goes well, you can now load the driver:
 ```
 modprobe xtrx
 ```
-and it should appear in `/proc/modules`
+and it should appear in `/proc/modules` with relevant messages in `dmesg`.

 In case you face any issues with DKMS, [please report the issue](https://github.com/xtrx-sdr/images/issues).
 Meantime, you should be able to build the driver manually.
 Enter the `sources/xtrx_linux_pcie_drv` directory and run:
 ```